Coromandel Peninsula

 The Coromandel Peninsula (Te Tara-o-te-Ika-a-Māui) on the North Island of New Zealand extends 85 km north from the western end of the Bay of Plenty, forming a natural barrier protecting the Hauraki Gulf and the Firth of Thames in the west from the Pacific Ocean to the east.
 It is 40 km wide at its broadest point.
 Almost its entire population lives on the narrow coastal strips fronting the Hauraki Gulf and the Bay of Plenty.
 In clear weather the peninsula is clearly visible from Auckland, the country's biggest city, which lies on the far shore of the Hauraki Gulf, 55 km to the west.
-The peninsula is part of the Thames-Coromandel District of the Waikato region.
+The peninsula is part of the Thames-Coromandel District and the Waikato Region.

-Origin of the name
+Names

-The Māori name for the Coromandel comes from the Māori legend of Māui and the Fish, in which the demigod uses his hook to catch a great fish from the depths of te Moana-Nui-a-Kiwa (The Pacific Ocean).
-Te Tara-O-Te-Ika-A-Māui means 'The spine of Māui's fish'.
-The spine can be understood to be the Coromandel Ranges which dominate the peninsula.
+The Māori name for the peninsula is Te Tara-o-te-Ika-a-Māui, meaning "the barb of Māui's fish".
+This comes from the legend of Māui and the Fish, in which the demigod uses his hook to catch a great fish (Te Ika-a-Māui or the North Island) from the depths of the Pacific Ocean.
+In Hauraki Māori tradition, the fish is likened to a stingray, with the Wellington Region being its head, the Northland Peninsula its tail, and Coromandel Peninsula its barb or spine.

-The English name for the peninsula comes from HMS Coromandel (originally named HMS Malabar), a ship of the British Royal Navy that stopped at Coromandel Harbour in 1820 to purchase kauri spars.
-The ship was named for India's Coromandel Coast.
+The English-language name for the peninsula comes from HMS Coromandel (originally named HMS Malabar), a ship of the British Royal Navy that stopped at Coromandel Harbour in 1820 to buy kauri spars.
+The ship was named for the Coromandel Coast of India.